SolidityServices/mkk/docs/sites-inputs-functions.md

 # Pool info page
-(can be just a section in Pool admin and Pool Contributor page)
+(should be just a section in Pool admin and Pool Contributor page)

 All functions on this page will need the poolAddress, before arriving to this page, the user needs to select a pool from the list